X=Prem: Plot

-Arnab, the secret lover, was a senior in Joyee's college.
+Arnab (Chakraborty), the secret lover, was a senior in Joyee's college.
 He used to stalk her and make blank calls.
 At present, Arnab is married to Aditi but is unable to enjoy a happy conjugal life because he still has feelings for Joyee.
 Aditi knows all about Arnab's unrequited love for Joyee but she has agreed to compromise and accept Arnab as her husband because she loves him a lot and doesn't want to lose him.
 Khilat and Joyee go to Arnab's place and request him to help restore Khilat's memories.
 Skeptical about the memory-extraction process and the unknown risks involved, Aditi declines their request and refuses to let Arnab undergo the procedure.
 However Arnab, for the sake of Aditi and the unconditional sacrifice she has made for him, wants to get rid of all the memories of Joyee.
 He hides his decision to go ahead with the procedure from Aditi.

 Dr. Kaufman extracts all the memories of Joyee from Arnab's brain successfully.
 As a result, Arnab fails to recognize Joyee at the end of the procedure.
 Arnab goes back to Aditi and passionately makes love to her.
 Aditi has never felt so deeply loved by her husband because Arnab had always been emotionally attached to Joyee.
-Khilat goes through the memory-implantation process and it seems a success.
+Khilat goes through the memory-implantation process and it just seems to be a success.

 One year later, Khilat is on a date with Joyee.
-He confesses that his brain rejected the memories of Arnab and he realized that love can't be forced.
+He confesses that his brain rejected the memories of Arnab that day a year before, and he realized that love can't be forced.
+So, he decided to not tell anything about that to Joyee, considering her immense love for him.
 But over the course of one year, he has developed new feelings for Joyee and that's why he has been happy with their relationship.
 Joyee gets upset with Khilat for not telling her the truth.
 But she finally forgives him, understands his reasons and locks lips with Khilat.
+Both the couples are shown to have a really happy ending at the end of the movie.